sekantti1/GearScore-3.3.5/README.md

 # GearScore-3.3.5:

-Full version of the Gearscore addon which includes the database For WoW 3.3.5a
+Full version of the Gearscore addon which includes the database.

+For WoW 3.3.5a

 **Whats new:**